elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-plex-radarr-sonarr-prowlarr.md

 Confirm Zurg is setup correctly by browsing it from the link on your your ElfHosted dashboard.

-To permit Zurg to trigger Library scans in Plex, edit `config/zurg/plex_update.sh`, and add your Plex token as describe [here](/app/zurg/#plex).

 ### Setup RDTClient

 Configure [RDTClient], by pasting your debrid provider's details into the config section (*the rest is pre-configured*).